spyglassventures/ethereumzuri/README.md

 Click Link to see example form: https://github.com/spyglassventures/ethereumzuri/blob/master/docs/Example_export_form.pdf

 ## Future work
 Hash the customs form (XML file, including the transaction hash) submitted to tax authorities.
-Form is varifiable and unqiue, hence can serve as proof.
+Form is varifiable and unique, hence can serve as proof.

 ## How it Works